atomisthq/docs/docs/user/index.md

 ## Hello Atomist

-Follow the instructions in the sign up or trial invitation email you received.

 When you first sign up, you'll be asked to authenticate with GitHub.
 Once you've authenticated, you'll create a new Atomist workspace.
 Associate a GitHub organization with the Atomist